 This analysis builds upon Dan Abramov’s excellent explanation of AT Protocol in “Open Social”, examining the deeper technical architecture trade-offs and governance implications of decentralized social media infrastructure.

-Dan’s explanation of AT Protocol’s architecture is exceptionally clear and highlights the compelling technical advantages of the approach.
-The broader discussion around decentralized social protocols raises critical questions that deserve deeper examination from a systems architecture perspective, particularly regarding the practical implications of building global social infrastructure.
+Dan’s explanation of AT Protocol’s architecture is clear, and it lays out the technical advantages well.
+The broader discussion around decentralized social protocols raises questions worth examining from a systems architecture perspective, especially the practical side of building global social infrastructure.

 The Infrastructure Sovereignty Question

-While AT Protocol provides data sovereignty—users control their repositories and can migrate between hosting providers—it introduces a subtler dependency: infrastructure sovereignty.
-The global relay and AppView architecture creates a different kind of lock-in effect.
-Users may own their data, but the practical utility of that data depends entirely on the availability and neutrality of massive aggregation infrastructure.
+AT Protocol gives you data sovereignty.
+Users control their repositories and can migrate between hosting providers.
+But it introduces a subtler dependency: infrastructure sovereignty.
+The global relay and AppView architecture creates its own kind of lock-in.
+Users may own their data, but whether that data is actually useful depends entirely on the availability and neutrality of massive aggregation infrastructure.

-This represents a fundamental architectural trade-off.
-Email succeeded as a federated protocol precisely because it doesn’t require global state consistency.
-Social media’s expectation of real-time, globally consistent feeds creates requirements that push toward centralized aggregation points.
-AT Protocol’s solution is elegant but necessarily concentrates power in the hands of whoever operates the relays and AppViews.
+This is a fundamental trade-off.
+Email worked as a federated protocol precisely because it doesn’t require global state consistency.
+Social media expects real-time, globally consistent feeds, and that expectation pushes toward centralized aggregation points.
+AT Protocol’s answer is clever, but it necessarily concentrates power in the hands of whoever runs the relays and AppViews.

 The comparison to Google Reader is particularly apt.
 Google provided immense value by aggregating RSS feeds, but when they discontinued the service, the entire ecosystem fragmented.
 AT Protocol faces similar risks: the protocol may be open, but the practical infrastructure required for global social media operates at a scale that few organizations can sustain.